 Other union numbers show about 30 students at Hayward High and 89 at Tennyson High attended classes.

-District numbers, however, differ from the union's officials say more than 150 attended
+District numbers, however, differ from the union's officials say more than 150 attended class at Hayward High.

 In all, officials reported that about 21 percent of the district's 20,000 students attended school Thursday.